parthpaliwalhere-create/gst-billing-demo/README.md

 ## Note

-This project was developed as a learning project with AI assistance(80%).
-The requirements, testing process, feature design, and project decisions were driven by the developer.
+This project was developed as a learning project with AI assistance.

+AI tools were used to help generate, review, and improve code.
+The project requirements, testing, feature design, debugging, and implementation decisions were directed by the developer.

 ## Author